square/intro-to-d3/index.md

 understand," as opposed to "hiding the hard bits" (hat tip [@andy_matuschak](https://twitter.com/andy_matuschak/status/365547794129358849)).

-Again, this course is _not_ a deep dive.
-The goal is get a high-level understanding of D3 basics.
+Again, the tutorial is _not_ a deep dive — we want you to learn _how_ to learn D3 and gain a high-level understanding of this useful tool.

 <a href="{{ "/web-standards/" | prepend: site.baseurl }}" class="giant-button">
   Let's get started!